payolapayments/payola/README.md

 gem 'payola-payments'
 ```

-Run the installer and install the migrations:
+Run the installer:

 ```bash
 $ rails g payola:install
 $ rake db:migrate
 ```

+(**Note**: do not run `rake payola:install:migrations`.
+Payola's migrations live inside the gem and do not get copied into your application.)

 Optionally, tell Stripe about your application.
 Add this as a webhook in your [Stripe dashboard](https://dashboard.stripe.com/account/webhooks):